MR. MINER'S PHISH THOUGHTS

 A Blunt Prediction

 It was setbreak.
 About halfway though, I ran into a buddy and fellow secret agent of mine on our highly classified Phish mission.
 After strategizing for a moment, we made an executive decision to chill and burn one.
 As we sat down on the rubberized basketball court of the half-empty Boise State Pavilion, I pulled a pre-rolled blunt out of my pocket.
 (Although I live out west, I did grow up on the East Coast!)
-Few of our friends had made the significantly out-of-the way drive from Portland to Boise, only to turn around and head to back Shoreline on the coast, so when we met up, we thought we’d take the last train to Sparksville.
+Very few of our friends had made the significantly out-of-the way drive from Portland to Boise, only to turn around and head to back to the coast for Shoreline, so when we met up, we took the last train to Sparksville.

 As we inhaled our smoky delight, our spun minds turned to what Phish would come out with in the second set.
 I noted that they hadn’t dropped a “Bag” thus far this tour, and Sean responded that he had noticed the same thing about “Gumbo.”
 Hmm.
 “Sick!”, we thought, some sort of “Bag,” “Gumbo” combination in the second set!
 That would be great.
-Our conversation drifted several different ways before it was ended as blunts burn for so long!
-At some point we decided it was time to stake out our spots for the second set, despite the place being a ghost town.
+Our conversation proceeded to drift in several different directions, as blunts burn for so long!
+Upon extinguishing, we decided it was time to stake out our second set spots in the undersold venue.
 He headed up front while I hung out about a third of the way back on the spacious floor.
-Meeting up with some other friends before the lights went down, my conversation with Sean was long gone from my memory- at least for now.
+After meeting up with some other friends, my conversation with Sean was long gone from my memory—at least for now.

 Fall ’99 (Jay Blakesburg)

-Once the music settled to the point of almost all sustained effects, they peeled them away at once for a heavy drop into “Gumbo.”
-Boom– our prophecy had come true, but shit if i realized it!
-I was so lost in the magnificence of what had just happened, that even the plunge into “Gumbo” didn’t make me recall the prediction we had made.
-The music bellowed out of the speakers, taking over the small crowd who no longer knew if there were five or fifty thousand people there.
-As the slow paced song took its time loafing into the jam, I embraced the compositional break without having my heart tied directly to spiritual improv for a few minutes.
+As the music finally settled to the point of a wall of sustained effects, they peeled them all away at once for a heavy drop into “Gumbo.”
+Boom—our prophecy had come true!
+But shit if i realized it.
+I was so lost in the magnificence of what had just transpired, that even the plunge into “Gumbo” didn’t jog my memory of the prediction Sean and I had made.
+The music bellowed out of the speakers as if a living and breathing organism, overtaking an intimate crowd so centered in the moment, they no longer knew if there were five or fifty thousand people there.
+The slow paced song took its time loafing into the jam, and I embraced this compositional break from all encompassing, spiritual improv.

 But when those verses ended, we knew to expect a dance party with ample room for everyone and their double.
-As the jam began, it took almost no time at all for Mike to begin teasing Queen’s “Another One Bites the Dust.”
-The music was moved from the uber-psychedelic realm to that of a dance club, and the band began pounding out slow rhythms.
-As soon as Trey began joining the tease, the crowd responded huge and the band returned their energy with a full-on jam of the song.
-Some of the most engaging grooves of the night came when the band began to improvise out of the Queen rhythms, creating a somewhat retro Phish-funk jam that reminded us of years past.
+As the “Gumbo” jam began, it took almost no time at all for Mike to begin teasing Queen’s “Another One Bites the Dust.”
+The set had quickly morphed from the uber-psychedelic realm to that of a dance club, and the band began churning out slow, methodical rhythms.
+As soon as Trey joined in the tease, the crowd exploded and the band returned their energy with a full-on jam of the 1980 classic.
+Some of the most engaging grooves of the night came when they began to improvise out of the Queen rhythms, creating a quasi-retro funk jam that reminded us of years past.

-In a set that ended with “Disease” and “Frankenstein,” the musical fireworks were front-loaded in this one, yet Phish selected the perfect songs to feed off of the energy and emotion they had stirred up within their audience.
-After the magnificent set, I met up with my friend Adam inside the venue and began heading out, reveling in the post-show flood of emotional bliss.
+Concluding the magnificent set with “Disease” and “Frankenstein,” Phish selected perfect songs to feed off of the energy and emotion they had stirred up within their audience.
+After the show, I met up with my friend Adam inside the venue and began heading out, reveling in the post-show flood of emotional bliss.
 As I threw a sweatshirt on to head out into the mild fall night, I saw Sean walking up ahead.

 9.16.99 – Shoreline (Susanna Millman)